netdata/netdata/docs/export/README.md

 ### Enable a connector (Graphite)

-Next, find the `[graphite:my_graphite_instance]` example section.
+To enable the Graphite connector, find the `[graphite:my_graphite_instance]` example section in `exporting.conf`.
 You can use this (or the respective example for the connector you want to use) as a framework for your configration.
 Uncomment the section itself and replace `my_graphite_instance` with a name of your choice.
 Then set `enabled` to `yes` and uncomment the line.

 ```conf
 [graphite:my_graphite_instance]